jakob-bagterp/browserist/docs/user-guide/xpath/intro.md

 ## Why Use XPath?
 While Selenium offers several methods to target web elements – for instance `By.ID`, `By.CLASS_NAME`, etc. – Browserist solely uses XPath to locate web elements in the DOM of a web page.
 Why so?

-XPath is a powerful tool that similar to a Swiss Army knife gets the job done with compact, often less code.
-And so you only need to master as single language instead of multiple `By` class options and importing extra modules from Selenium.
+XPath is a simple, yet powerful tool that similar to a Swiss Army knife gets the job done with compact code.
+And so you only need to master a single vocabulary instead of multiple `By` class options and importing extra modules from Selenium.

 ## Syntax Comparison: Selenium vs. Browserist
 ### Get Element By ID